egstern/booster_madx_lattice_files/booster_readme.txt

 ///*********************************************************************************************************///
 ///*********************************************************************************************************///
 ///*********************************************************************************************************///
 !
 03/25/2013
 !
 Booster lattice converted from MAD8 to MADX format by M. McAteer and C.Y.
+Tan !	changes by M. McAteer:
-Tan !
-MADX file is in three parts: booster.madx, booster.ele, booster.seq, plus all revision history notes in booster_readme.txt
+!
+MADX file is now in three parts: booster.madx, booster.ele, booster.seq, plus all revision history notes in booster_readme.txt
+!
+Layout of Long 3 dogleg has been altered to match drawings by J. Lackey, but U3L bpm position is not exactly known (needs to be checked with survey data)
+!
+Operational values of corrector package elements, dogleg current, and harmonic sx current are read in via tables; user can select a slot for the time
+!		in the acceleration cycle to use (corresponding to a row in the QL.dat table) for reading magnet currents.
+The normal and skew pseudo quad errors from
+!
+LOCO can also be included; the variable "errorSwitch" turns this off and on.